jlan84/sql-assignment/notes/morning_lecture.md

 #### Many-to-many

-For a many-to-many relationship, create a table that contains two foreign keys, one to each side of the relationship.
+For a many-to-many relationship, we have three total tables (rather than two).
+We have two tables with primary keys, and a middle table with two foreign keys, one to each side of the relationship.
 This intermediate table is often referred to as a **JOIN table**.

 **Example 1: Customers and Products**